ddosintruders/nvBrowser/README.md

 ### Prerequisites

 - Windows 10/11 (current build target)
-- 40-60GB free disk space
+- Python3 (Visit [here](https://www.python.org/downloads/) to install Python if you do not have it)
 - 8GB RAM minimum (16GB recommended)
-- Git for version control

 ### Building from Source

-Detailed build instructions will be provided as the project progresses.
-The build process follows LibreWolf's compilation workflow with nvBrowser-specific modifications.
+Detailed build instructions will be provided as the project progresses...

----

-## Screenshots

-Interface designs and screenshots will be added as features are implemented.

 ---